- Discuss the risk factors for hypertension.

 - cockroach allergen

-Hyperventilation means breathing at an abnormally rapid rate, increasing the rate of loss of carbon dioxide.
+Hyperventilation means breathing at an abnormally rapid rate, increasing the carbon dioxide loss rate.

 The risk factors for asthma are sex, family history, allergies, smoking, and obesity.